he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/weapon/Dwarven Scattergun.md

 **Dwarf:**

 A creature with this trait is a member of the dwarf ancestry.
-Dwarves are stout folk who often live underground and typically have [[Darkvision]].
+Dwarves are stout folk who often live underground and typically have [[DATABASE/monsterability/Darkvision|darkvision]].
 An ability with this trait can be used or selected only by dwarves.
 An item with this trait is created and used by dwarves.

 **Kickback:**